MarcusBilo/strategy-sort/README.md

 - reverse descending runs,
 - determine the order of merges.

-In this sense, the idea of paying O(n) in advance is not unique in abstract terms.
+In this sense, the idea of paying O(n) in advance is not unique.
 However, this is where the designs differ:

 Timsort
 - Always performs a merge-based stable sort